 Wind mitigation inspection costs

 Wind mitigation inspections usually cost between $75 and $150, depending on where you are and what company you use.
-The variety of options means you should likely get at least a few estimates before you higher an inspector.
+The variety of options means you should likely get at least a few estimates before you hire an inspector.

 Requirements of a wind mitigation inspection